Cassel-Evens/Currecncy-Exchanger/README.md

 - Make sure you have installed [Node js](https://nodejs.org/en/)

+- Make a .env folder using touch .env.

+- add API_KEY = (your api key here)

 - Run command  $ npm install to install all dependencies.

 - Run the command  $ npm run build